ncatlab/nlab-content/pages/0/1/9/0/910/content.md

 \to X$ and $U$ open in $Y$ of all $k$-continuous functions $f:X \to Y$ such that $f(t(C))\subseteq U$.

-It follows that the category of compactly generated spaces and continuous maps is also cartesian closed.
+It follows that the category of $k$-spaces and continuous maps is also cartesian closed.
+This remains true if we also impose the weak Hausdorff condition.

 # Local cartesian closure #